 2. Take a stroll around London’s largest nature reserve

-First up on this roundup of the best things to do in Walthamstow is one for the nature lovers amongst you.
+Next up on this roundup of the best things to do in Walthamstow is one for the nature lovers amongst you.
 Sod off Hyde Park, because there’s a new kid on the block.
-And it’s bigger and wetter, too.
-Innuendos aside, the Walthamstow Wetlands are a magnificent green area with thirteen miles of paths and several picturesque reservoirs – home to kingfishers, peregrine falcons and herons too.
+The Walthamstow Wetlands are a magnificent green area with thirteen miles of paths and several picturesque reservoirs – home to kingfishers, peregrine falcons and herons too.

-You can go fishing and birdwatching, or simply wander around Europe’s largest urban wetlands, all for free.
-The only downside is that dogs are verboten here, so you’ll need to go elsewhere for your daily dose of floofs, puppers and four-legged friends.
+You can go fishing and birdwatching, or simply wander around Europe’s largest urban wetlands, all for free, might I add.

 Stuffed to the brim with furniture, ceramics, wallpaper, and textiles designed by the man himself, the gallery has won the ‘UK Museum of the Year’ award before, and it also happens to be one-of-a-kind.
 Literally – it’s the only public William Morris museum on Earth.